MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 * [Platform Credential for macOS](./concept-authentication-passwordless.md#platform-credential-for-macos) - a new capability on macOS that is enabled using the Microsoft Enterprise Single Sign-on Extension (SSOe).

-* [macOS Platform Single Sign-On with SmartCard](./concept-authentication-passwordless.md#platform-single-sign-on-for-macos-with-smartcard) - a new capability on macOS for smart card based authentication that is enabled using the Microsoft Enterprise Single Sign-on Extension (SSOe).
+* [macOS Platform single sign-on with SmartCard](./concept-authentication-passwordless.md#platform-single-sign-on-for-macos-with-smartcard) - a new capability on macOS for smart card based authentication that is enabled using the Microsoft Enterprise Single Sign-on Extension (SSOe).

 > [!NOTE]
 > To create an offline version of this plan with all links, use your browsers print to pdf functionality.